D-Nayte/wmc-prettier-linter/Readme.md

 ## ATTENTION!

+If you have just warnings, the commit will be successful.

-If you still want to commit with errors, use
+If you want to commit with errors, use

 - `git commit --no-verify`